Justice League: The Flashpoint Paradox: Critical reception

-Critics and audiences said that the film stays true to its source material.
-Its rating is PG-13 for its bloody violence and strong language.

 IGN gave a Justice League: The Flashpoint Paradox 8.5/10, and said it has outdone its source material.
-It called the style "sleek and hard-hitting", praised C. Thomas Howell's voice acting which it said brought "unnerving dread", and stated that it is the "most hardcore DC animated movie to date", although it also warns against the level of violence and said the numerous cameos "detract from the main story".
+It called the style "sleek and hard-hitting", praised C. Thomas Howell's voice acting which it said brought "unnerving dread", and stated that it is the "most hardcore DC animated movie to date", although it also warns against the level of violence and said that the numerous cameos "detract from the main story".

 Sales

-The film earned $33,504,083 from domestic home video sales.
+The film earned $5,263,980 from domestic home video sales.

 DC Animated Movie Universe

 The post-credits scene in Justice League: The Flashpoint Paradox sets up the film Justice League: War which officially began the DC Animated Movie Universe.
 A plot point towards the end of the film is also revisited and expanded in Suicide Squad: Hell to Pay, which also belongs to the DC Animated Movie Universe continuity.
 It is also revisited in the final film Justice League Dark: Apokolips War of this continuity when John Constantine looks into Barry Allen's mind after freeing him from Darkseid's slavery.